harveyr/SublimeSnitch/README.md

 SublimeSnitch
 =============

-Sublime Text 3 plugin to git/hg blame the selected lines of code and display the results in an output panel.
+Sublime Text 3 plugin to git/hg blame the selected lines of code.